Alvin-LB/BossBarHP/README.md

 ![alt text](http://i.imgur.com/HtvYG4o.png)

 ## Other
 Have you found a bug/want to make a feature request?
-Post an issue on the GitHub page!
+Post an issue!
 You can also submit a PullRequest if you feel like coding!